florentinav/opera-volunteering/README.md

-This project was created by Florentina Vasilovschi and Lidia Cozmuta.
-The app was created using nodejs & espress in order to help volunteers apply for opera events.
+This app was created by Florentina Vasilovschi and Lidia Cozmuta, using nodejs & espress, in order to help volunteers apply for opera events.